-STANDARDS HOW YOU WILL BE MEASURED AIM: Safe, secure and responsible management of medicines AM.4.a Veterinary medicines must be stored Kept in a locked storage facility/room appropriately REVISED ■ AM.4.b Stored in accordance with the manufacturer's instructions Medicated feed is kept in separate clearly labelled bulk storage or bags AM.4.d Medicines that require refrigeration and are stored in a domestic fridge are stored in a container AM.5 ■ AM.5.a R Records detail: Purchase records for all veterinary medicines must be kept - identity of medicine ■ Medicine purchase records quantity ■ MFSPs (may be - date of purchase held centrally by - supplier name and address parent company) - expiry date(s) batch number(s) ■ AM.5.b Medicine purchase records are kept for 5 years Medicated feeding stuff Prescriptions (MFSPs) are kept for 5 years AM.6 Key AM.6.a Records detail: Records must be kept of all administered veterinary medicines (paper and/or identity of medicine ■ Medicine electronic) REVISED administration - date of administration records - quantity administered - length of withdrawal period for meat - identification of the animal or group of animals administered - batch number - number of animals treated date treatment finished - date animal becomes fit for human consumption - name of person administering medicine - reason for treatment GUIDANCE The required information does not need to be in a single location (e.g. a medicine book).
+STANDARDS HOW YOU WILL BE MEASURED AIM: Safe, secure and responsible management of medicines AM.4 Veterinary medicines must be stored appropriately REVISED AM.4.a Kept in a locked storage facility/room AM.4.b Stored in accordance with the manufacturer's instructions AM.4.c Medicated feed is kept in separate clearly labelled bulk st orage or bags AM.4.d Medicines that require refrigeration and are stored in a do stored in a container mestic fridge are AM.5 Purchase records for all veterinary medicines must be kept AM.5.a Records detail: identity of medicine quantity date of purchase supplier name and address expiry date(s) batch number(s) R Medicine purchase records MFSPs (may be held centrally by parent company) AM.5.b Medicine purchase records are kept for 5 years AM.5.c Medicated feeding stuff Prescriptions (MFSPs) are kept for 5 years AM.6 Key Records must be kept of all administered veterinary medicines (paper and/or electronic) REVISED AM.6.a Records detail: identity of medicine date of administration quantity administered length of withdrawal period for meat identification of the animal or group of animals administered batch number number of animals treated date treatment finished date animal becomes fit for human consumption name of person administering medicine reason for treatment Medicine administration records GUIDANCE The required information does not need to be in a single locat book).
 It can be stored in a combination of documents.
-However, a farm must be able to demonstrate how the information can be collated to correlate administration of particular medicines to specific groups cattle and lambs so as to ensure the food chain is protected and any use of medicines is traceable.
-For example, medicines administered routinely to groups of animals, such as vaccines, need not be individually entered in the medicine book - a list in the VHP covering the necessary information will suffice AM.6.b

-Medicine administration records are kept for 5 years
+However able to demonstrate how the information can be collated to con- of particular medicines to specific groups cattle and lambs so chain is protected and any use of medicines is traceable.
+For example, medicines administered routinely to groups of a vaccines, need not be individually entered in the medicine be VHP covering the necessary information will suffice rer, a farm must be irrelate administration as to ensure the food animals, such as AM.6.b Medicine administration records are kept for 5 years